 Wildlife seen at Camp Scott includes owls and other birds of prey such as hawks and falcons.
-Songbirds such as the Yellow-Rumped Warbler, Cedar Waxwings, several species of swallows, Grey Catbird, Eastern Phoebe, Red-Winged Blackbird, Indigo Bunting, Downy Woodpecker, Rose-Breasted Grosbeak, and Flicker Woodpecker as well as a variety of frogs and turtles are often seen in and around the wetlands.
-The dead and dying trees in some areas promote the growth of beneficial bacteria and provide a habitat for the Indiana bat.
+Songbirds such as Cedar Waxwings, several species of swallows, Grey Catbird, Eastern Phoebe, Red-Winged Blackbird, Indigo Bunting, Downy Woodpecker, Rose-Breasted Grosbeak, and Flicker Woodpecker as well as a variety of frogs and turtles are often seen in and around the wetlands.
+The dead and dying trees in some areas promote the growth of beneficial bacteria and provide habitat for the Indiana bat.